wso2/docs-is/en/docs/extend/write-a-custom-global-scope-validator.md

 ---

-## Writing a custom global scope validator
+## Write a custom global scope validator

 You can write the custom classes for scope validators by extending the `org.wso2.carbon.identity.oauth2.validators.scope.ScopeValidator` interface.